coranmiel/ML-pet-projects/README.md

 ### 1. **Implementing K-means Algorithm for Image Compression**
    - Basics of K-means Algorithm
-   - Demonstrates how to use the K-means clustering algorithm to compress images dy reducing the number of colors
+   - Demonstrates how to use the clustering method to compress images dy reducing the number of colors

 I plan to update this repository as I continue to learn and my skills develop!